cloud-gov/cg-site/_docs/deployment/deployment.md

 ## Application architecture principles

-Here are core architecture principles for this cloud environment -- the five things you need to know to avoid surprises when running your applications on cloud.gov.
+Here are core architecture principles for this cloud environment -- the five things you need to know to avoid surprises when running your applications on Cloud.gov.

 ### Avoid writing to the local file system